Please wait for slide show to load.

 Facts and Figures:

-- About 7500 sq. ft. – historic part designed by a Chattanooga Architect; built in 1889-90 for a Civil War veteran and his wife.
+- About 7500 sq. ft. – historic manor house designed in the Victorian shingle style by a Chattanooga Architect; built in 1889-90 for a Civil War veteran and his wife.

 - Fully furnished (“turnkey business”)

-- Innkeeper’s “lair” on the third floor with about 1,000 sq.ft.
+- Innkeeper’s “retreat” currently on the third floor with about 1,000 sq.ft.
 Bedroom, bath, large walk in closet, study, massive storage area (OR use as a den and second bath with space to spare) New construction here–very quiet with mountain views and 14-foot ceilings.

-- Banquet room, office, luggage foyer/sun room, catering kitchen, two public 1/2 baths, gift shop, storage–all under 10 years old–in an historic style with walnut trim harvested on the property.
+- Banquet room, office and adjacent luggage foyer/sun room, catering kitchen, two public 1/2 baths, gift shop, storage–all under 10 years old–in an historic style with walnut trim harvested on the property.

-- 5 out buildings – historic (one with utilities at ready for another guest room in an historic setting
+- 5 out buildings – historic ( includes summer kitchen with utilities at ready for renovation as another guest room /handicap accessible, in an historic setting)

 - 1 new-construction shed with electricity – can have 220v power as needed or an electric car charging station.
 Ready for your hobby.